*The Vermont Coalition for Ethnic and Social Equity in Schools is now the Education Justice Coalition of Vermont*

-We envision collective liberation for all people and a State in which the Indigenous, Black, People of Color, Disability, immigrant, and LGBTQIA peoples can thrive in a culture of belonging that is free of bias, discrimination, and oppression.
+We envision collective liberation for all people and a state in which Indigenous, Black, People of Color, Disability, Immigrant and LGBTQIA+ peoples can thrive in a culture of belonging that is free of bias, discrimination, and oppression.

 Between November 2017 and January 2018 VCESES formed as a small, grassroots group and began its groundbreaking work of drafting the Ethnic Studies and Social Equity Working Group bill.
 This idea was inspired by the pioneering work by Oregon’s Ethnic Studies Coalition in passing HB 2845, which established statewide Ethnic Studies for Oregon K-12.

 On January 31 of 2018, H.794 was introduced by Representatives Kiah Morris, Selene Colburn, and Kevin “Coach” Christie.
 The bill quickly gained momentum and popularity as a priority piece of legislation for individuals, educators, and families statewide.

 The bill almost passed in the 2017-2018 legislative session and then went on to pass the house and senate unanimously in 2019.
 In March 29.
 2019, the bill was signed into law!

 Who We Are